solval/ansible-role-ntp/README.md

     ntp_enabled: true

-Whether to start the ntpd service and enable it at system boot.
+Whether enable the ntp service at system boot.
 On many virtual machines that run inside a container (like OpenVZ or VirtualBox), it's recommended you don't run the NTP daemon, since the host itself should be set to synchronize time for all it's child VMs.

+    ntp_manage_state: true

+Whether to start or stop a service on a running system (depending on the `ntp_enabled` variable).

     ntp_timezone: Etc/UTC